 The Trump vision for health reform was laid out early on in Reforming America’s Healthcare System Through Choice and Competition.
 This 124-page Health and Human Services document argued that the most serious problems in health care arise because of government failure, not market failure.
 This was the first time any administration had ever acknowledged that in health care government is not the solution; it is the problem.

-Among the dozens of needed reforms, the five most important initiatives were explained by John Goodman and Marie Fishpaw, director of domestic policy studies at the Heritage Foundation, in a seminal analysis.
+Among the dozens of needed reforms, the five most important initiatives were explained by John Goodman and Marie Fishpaw, director of domestic policy studies at the Heritage Foundation, in a seminal analysis that was recently updated.
 Public policy, they argued, should make it as easy as possible for people to have:

 - Personal and portable health insurance that travels with them from job to job and in and out of the labor market.